-Collins was hired Friday by the Sixers and charged with reviving a sagging franchise that has the No. 2 overall pick in the June draft.
+Collins was hired Friday by the Sixers, charged with reviving a franchise that went 27-55 last season and has the No. 2 overall pick in next month's draft.

-Collins emerged as Philadelphia's top choice out of seven candidates, marking the second time he's come out on top with organization.
+Collins was selected among seven candidates, the second time the organization chose him above all others.
 The Sixers made him the No. 1 overall pick in the 1973 draft.

 This is Collins' fourth stint as an NBA coach.
 He's worked as an analyst for TNT since leaving the Washington Wizards in 2003.